 The medical review panel process isn’t a trial.
 At this stage, information and supporting material is submitted to the panel.
 Sometimes, limited testimony will be involved.
 The panel will review the material in an effort to determine if they see a breach of the standard of care AND that the breach directly contributed to the injury to or death of the patient.

 There are still limitations and guidelines involved.
-A statute of limitation is a specific period of time from when the negligence occurred, or was discovered to have occurred.
+A statute of limitation is a specific period of time in which you have to file a lawsuit.
 If a lawsuit is going to be filed, it must happen within this window of time.
 If the suit is not filed in time, the victim is barred from pursuing the case.

 Medicine is not a perfect science.
 There are many variables and bad outcomes can still occur.
 This does not mean the physician or healthcare provider actually violated the established standard of care.
 Many of these adverse outcomes are noted in the informed consent forms the patient fills out in the hospital.
 However, these forms don’t relieve the physician from adhering to the standard of care.
 At times, the standard of care is open to interpretation and physicians can disagree.
 This is why the Medical Review Panel offers an opinion and lawsuits are ultimately pursued.

 Attorneys who take on medical malpractice cases usually need to rely on medical experts to support the case.
-Even though the attorney has the medical records, the doctors who testify as medical experts, or who review the records before the case goes to trial, provide qualified opinions regarding the presence of negligence.
+In testifying as medical experts, or reviewing medical records before the case gets filed or goes to trial, experts provide qualified opinions regarding the presence of negligence.

 These are some of the common signs you or a loved one may be a victim of medical malpractice:

-You can visit www.BarsumianLaw.com.
-The firm also has an active Facebook page.
+You can visit www.BarsumianLaw.com or call the attorneys of Barsumian Injury Law to see if they can help you or your family.
 Principal office located at 5455 Old Indiana 261, Newburgh, IN 47630.
 Co-host Jim Ray is a non-attorney spokesperson.
-Services may be provided by another attorney in the firm.
+Services may be performed by another attorney in the firm.
 This podcast is for informational purposes only, does not constitute legal advice, is not intended to establish standards of legal practice, and does not establish an attorney-client relationship with the listener.
 This is an advertisement (i.e. marketing material).
-If you were injured in Kentucky or Indiana, you can contact the firm at (844) 268-7775.
+If you were injured in Indiana or Kentucky, you can contact the firm at (844) 268-7775.